aalpern/luminosity/README.md

 Documentation is available on [godoc.org](https://godoc.org/github.com/aalpern/luminosity).

+### Capabilities

+* Produce summary statistics on a variety of dimensions - photos shot by day, by camera and lens, by aperture or exposure, etc...
+* Produce hierarchical summaries for rendering Sunburst charts with the accompanying JavaScript code (see above)
+* Extract JPEG previews from the catalog preview cache
+* Purge sidecar files with the CLI commands

 ## Origins

 This library began as a very simple script to purge sidecar files from